 Then add a couple cups of fresh baby spinach leaves at the end.

 Stir for a minute to wilt, then add shredded, cooked chicken.

 After a minute, the chicken should be heated through, and you can make any final seasoning adjustments as desired.
-Then it’s ready to ladle up!

-Chicken Spinach Tortellini Soup
+Spinach Tortellini Soup with Chicken